-Since its activation in 2003 and the listing of its shares on the Main Board of the Stock Exchange in 2005, the Company has been a subsidiary of Hon Hai.
+Since its activation in 2003 and the listing of its shares on the Main Board of the Stock Exchange in 2005, the Company has been a subsidiary of 鴻海精密工業股份有限公司 (Hon Hai Precision Industry Co.
+Ltd., for identification purpose only) ("Hon Hai", together with its subsidiaries and associates, the "Hon Hai Group").
 Hon Hai is a company incorporated in Taiwan whose shares are listed on the Taiwan Stock Exchange Corporation, and a leader in the handset industry worldwide as a vertically integrated manufacturing service provider offering a comprehensive range of end-to-end components and manufacturing and engineering services to its customers in respect of handsets and other wireless communication devices and consumer electronic products, including unique and innovative product development and design, casings (the casings may be sold to customers or used to manufacture complete handsets for delivery to customers), components, PCBA (Printed Circuit Board Assembly), full-system assembly etc., and supply chain services and solution, and repair and other after-sales services which are located close to the customers.
 In addition to handsets, the Group is engaged in the manufacturing of other wireless communication devices and consumer electronic products and accessories and related areas, such as e-Readers, tablets and voice interaction products.